Bearnhardt and Cora Hartig Murders: Where is Tyrone Noling Now?

 Hence, the neighbors started to feel suspicious when they noticed the lawn tractor of the Hartigs sitting in their yard for 2 days while the elderly couple was nowhere to be seen.
 On April 7, 1990, James Davis, the son of the neighbors, went over to check up on them to find their garage door open.
 He entered the residence and was shocked to find the couple lying dead on their kitchen floor.
 Law enforcement officials arrived at the scene, amidst the smell of decaying flesh, to find the 10 Winchester .25 caliber shell casings lying near the fully clothed bodies.

-The medical examiner found that Cora was shot 5 times and her cause of death was stated as internal injuries caused by gunshot wounds to the chest.
+The medical examiner found that Cora was shot five times, and her cause of death was stated as internal injuries caused by gunshot wounds to the chest.
 Bearnhardt Hartig had been shot 3 times and his autopsy pinpointed “multiple visceral injuries” along with bullet wounds to the right side of his chest as the cause of death.
 With no trace of stippling or gunpowder residue, the medical examiner concluded that the fatal shots had been fired from a distance of at least more than “one and one half to three feet.”

 Who Killed Bearnhardt and Cora Hartig?